Congratulations on taking the initiative to secure yourself online and protect your identity! It’s a small but important step.

 - Create Your Own Secure Passwords – In this article, I detail a few simple strategies you can use to create virtually un-hackable passwords that are different for each account you have and yet easy for you to remember.

-- Use a Password Manager – This year I started using a password manager called Dashlane that creates incredibly complex passwords and stores them across my devices so I don’t have to remember them.
+- Use a Password Manager – I have started using a password manager called Dashlane that creates incredibly complex passwords and stores them across my devices so I don’t have to remember them.

 If you use a password manager, this should only take you about 30 minutes to change most of your passwords.
 I recommend password changes for your bank, email accounts, retirement accounts, social media logins and any other important accounts related to finance or work.